 The same data in different places, completely detached from each other, is the main cause of inconsistencies.
 Data integration thanks to EAI creates up-to-date and synchronous information, for example about contacts, companies or stakeholders.

 Since EAI works in a modular way, i.e. it links the individual modules instead of replacing them, the individual pieces of the puzzle can also be changed flexibly.
-In this way, the individual business processes can be optimised or changed without far-reaching consequences in other areas.
+In this way, the individual business processes can be optimized or changed without far-reaching consequences in other areas.

-Nowadays, there is specialised software for every task.
+Nowadays, there is specialized software for every task.
 Instead of limiting yourself to the applications that work best together, enterprise application integration allows you to use a wide variety of (cloud) software, depending on your needs.

 Although the word enterprise is in the name, numerous SMEs can also use the technology and especially the process behind EAI for themselves.
 For more and more, there are also affordable EAI solutions for companies of all types and sizes that integrate software by means of middleware.
 Before implementation, however, the following phases and considerations make sense, regardless of the company:

 The business processes concerned need documentation of the current status.
-Flow charts or BPMN can help here to visualise the current processes, with all their weak points.
+Flow charts or BPMN can help here to visualize the current processes, with all their weak points.
 In addition, important triggers and actions should be identified.

 Often, bottlenecks or weaknesses in a workflow only become apparent during intensive analysis.
 In these cases, it is worthwhile to re-model the process or individual actions.
 Above all, information silos or bottlenecks should be avoided.